 Aidan Turner has earned his place as a heart-throb with viewers playing Ross Poldark, but how much do you know about the Irish actor?

-Here are 13 things about Aidan Turner you may not know…
+With the new series of Poldark just around the corner, here are 13 things about its leading man, Aidan Turner, you may not know…

 1. DUBLIN BORN AND BRED